Multi-band light curves from eccentric accreting supermassive black hole binaries: Models

 Since the effective temperature is related to the accretion rate via

-these artificially high accretion rates result in artificially high effective temperatures, which affect the light curves in different bands.
+these artificially high accretion rates in the gas-dominated models result in artificially high effective temperatures, which affect the light curves in different bands.
 Thus, when computing light curves in post-processing, we adjust the effective temperature uniformly back down to our target system via the map $T_{\rm eff}^4 \rightarrow T^4_{\rm eff}\times 10/A$, where the factor of $10$ comes from the target system's accretion rate of $10\times \dot{M}_{\rm Edd}$.
 In a steady disk, this mapping exactly reproduces the effective temperature profile of our target system; in the presence of a binary, there is nontrivial dynamics, so this mapping is approximate.
 In our binary simulations, the artificially high accretion rates scale up viscous heating, radiative cooling, and shock heating in roughly the same proportions.
-We believe the largest discrepancy will be in shock heating, primarily because the Mach number is not matched well everywhere (the radiation-dominated model has a steep increase of $\mathcal{M}$ with $r$, whereas the gas-dominated model has a much flatter profile).
+To see this, note that viscous heating scales linearly with $\dot{M}$ as long as velocity profiles remain approximately invariant,